brandonpike/Backtracking-Sudoku/README.md

-# Backtracking-Sudoku
+# Backtracking Sudoku Solver
-Solves a predefined Sudoku board using a backtracking algorithm (w/ GUI)
+Generic backtracking algorithm to solve a Sudoku board<br/>
+Uses PyGame for the GUI